Everything You Need to Know About Student Energy Bills

 You can always switch energy suppliers if you think you can get a better energy deal elsewhere.
 Switching suppliers is fairly simple – you'll just need to tell your existing supplier so they can send you your final bill.

 Paying for your energy bills can be tricky if you live in a shared student house.
-Essentially you have three options:
+Essentially, you have three options:

-Use a bill-splitting service
+• Use a bill-splitting service

 Set up a direct debit

-Choose accommodation with all bills included
+Choose accommodation with bills included

 This is the simplest option, but it does rely on a bit of previous planning.
-Choosing student accommodation with bills included means everything - your rent, electricity and gas, water and broadband - is in one neat monthly payment!
+Choosing student accommodation with bills included means everything (your rent, electricity and gas, water and broadband) is in one neat monthly payment!
 Super simple.

 What happens if I don’t pay my energy bill?